10 Easiest Anthropology Degree Programs 2026

 2. Colorado State University

-Colorado State University is a public research university in Fort Collins, Colorado.
+Colorado State University is a public research university in Fort Collins, CO.
 It's the flagship university of the Colorado State University system and offers programs on campus and through its online World Campus.

 This program does not require any math or science outside of the general education courses.
 It also does not require field research, although a capstone seminar is required to conclude the program.